 Rare image of Dick (Sweet) Powell, Violinist with Joseph Reinhardt and Diz Disley

-Both Guitars are Amplified.
-Circa 1960 when Joseph was in the UK – Nin Nin’s cable route on his Gypsy ‘Homer’ guitar – looks a bit of an incumbency. – Is that Guinness Joseph’s drinking – Can anyone name those pick-ups.
+Both Guitars are Amplified. c.1960 when Joseph was in the UK – Nin Nin’s cable route on his Gypsy ‘Homer’ guitar – looks a bit of an incumbency. – Is that Guinness Joseph’s drinking – Can anyone name those pick-ups – Stimer?.

 I would guess the photo is earlier than 1960.
 Dick played in the London Hotclub.
-There was a recording around, circa 1958, in which Dick guested on 2/3 or so tracks on an LP with Ike Isaacs and Ken Sykora, and he did appear on BBC’s Guitar Club with Ken.
+There was a recording around, c.1958, in which Dick guested on 2/3 or so Tracks on an LP with Ike Isaacs & Ken Sykora, and he did appear on BBC’s Guitar Club with Ken.
 There used to exist a YouTube clip of the London Hotclub with Nevil Skrimshire.
-Dick and Diz.
-I’m not sure if he ever went seriously ‘pro’.
-I seem to recall he had a ‘business’ relationship with Sandy Brown who I believe assisted in the acoustic design of Lansdowne Studios (1956) , Nottinghill Gate – now sadly gone!
-Diz seriously pissed off Denis Preston (Lansdowne’s founder) I don’t know the details but it would have affected Dick’s and Diz’s relationship. – Alex B
+Dick ^& Diz.
+I’m not sure if he ever went seriously ‘Pro’.
+I seem to recall he had a ‘business’ relationship with Sandy Brown who I believe assisted in the Acoustic Design of Lansdowne Studios (1956) Nottinghill Gate – now sadly gone!
+Diz seriously pissed off Denis Preston (Lansdowne’s founder) I don’t know the details but it would have affected Dick’s & Diz’s relationship. – Alex B

 Drawings by Diz Disley

 Diz Disley, supplementing his day job (as are other members of his group) playing Django’s music.
-Diz and his band of semi-pros played every Thursday at London’s Club Django in Haringay.
+Diz and his Band of semi-Pros played every Thursday at London’s Club Django in Harringay.
 In his band were Neville Skrimshire and Denny Purrsord on guitars, Dick Powell on violin and Timmy Mahn on bass.
-Another point of interest is that a pre 16 year-old Diz learnt his Django licks from violinist Norrie Greenwood where at weekends they would go out to Norrie’s caravan in the country and play for hours into the night.
+Another point of interest is that a pre-16-year-old Diz learnt his Django licks from Violinist Norrie Greenwood where at weekends they would go out to Norrie’s caravan in the country and play for hours into the night.

-Swing Violinist and Double Bass Player – Dick Powell, who was responsible for the fine violin work that’s on the first few Rod Stewart albums (Every Picture Tells a Story, Gasoline Alley, Never a Dull Moment, & Smiler) with Jazz Bassist Spike Heatley.
+Swing Violinist Violin work that’s on the first few Rod Stewart albums (Every Picture Tells a Story, Gasoline Alley, Never a Dull Moment, & Smiler) with Jazz Bassist Spike Heatley.
 Dick also played with Diz Disley.
-It is sad he died relatively young (in his 50‘s) and he was also working as Richard Powell ARIBA an Architect in his day job sopecialising in Model Making for that professional avenue.
+It is sad that he died relatively young (in his 50‘s) and he was also working as Richard Powell ARIBA an Architect in his day job specialising in Model Making for that professional avenue.